Aashis6/Interview-Questions/Ansible/ansible_interview.md

 - The second task will only execute if `some_condition_is_met` evaluates to false.
 If the condition is met, the task will be skipped.

 You can replace `some_condition_is_met` with any condition that evaluates to a boolean value (`true` or `false`).

+# Question 6

+How can we run command on few servers from inventory?

+We can achieve this using grouping in inventory.

+[dbservers]
+10.10.10.10

+[appserver]
+10.10.10.11